0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 <img style="border: 0;" src="/img/2018/20180208_Art.jpg" />

+This [site](https://asiliconvalleyinsider.com/2013/04/20/investing-like-david-swensen/) talks about David Swenson the former CIO of Yale Endowment who noted that there are 3 sources of returns: asset allocation, market timing, and security selection.
+Market timing is difficult to predict and security selection is a zero sum game.
+That leaves asset allocation, where he concluded that **"most of the return of a portfolio results from asset allocation"**.

 ## The Classic 60/40 Portfolio

-I have always questioned the validity of this popular asset allocation, as bonds and stocks are not always negatively correlated.
+I have previously questioned the validity of this popular asset allocation, as bonds and stocks are not always negatively correlated.

 The above Artemis Capital note confirms my suspicions, stating that 90% of the price appreciation of such a portfolio